ginlov/test-page/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a Computer Science student at [School of Information and Communication Technology](https://soict.hust.edu.vn/en/), [Hanoi University of Science and Technology](https://hust.edu.vn/en/).
-Having huge passion of Machine Learning, especially Deep Learning.
-Current research topic is Deep Generative Models.
+I am a Machine Learning Engineer at [Viettel Group](https://viettel.com.vn/en/), my focus lies in constructing a Machine Learning platform tailored for the end-to-end data science workflow.
+I graduated from [Hanoi University of Science and Technology](https://hust.edu.vn/en/).
+When in college, I am a member of Machine Learning team at [Data Science Laboratory](http://ds.soict.hust.edu.vn/), [School of Information and Communication Technology](https://soict.hust.edu.vn/en/).
+My research and professional pursuits center around Generative Models, Large Language Models (LLM), and optimizing models for low-resource environments.